lasselupe33/eslint-plugin-comment-length/README.md

   maxLength: number;

   /**
+   * attempts to wrap at logical pauses in comments based on where punctuation
+   * is found.
+   *
+   * This will often wrap the text sooner than if this was disabled,
+   * but it potentially makes it easier to read comments.
+   *
+   * @default false
+   */
+  logicalWrap: boolean;

+  /**
    * in case you are using tabs to indent your code, then this plugin needs to
    * know the configured tab size, in order to properly determine when a comment
    * exceeds the configured max length.